sokoide/tangnano_6502_cpu/README.md

 ## 📚 Learning Overview

+Day 04 now focuses solely on the LCD display pipeline (see `day04/README.md` and `day04_completed/README.md`), while Days 05–10 build the 6502 CPU in front of that same display chain.
+The new `docs/day05-10_curriculum.md` plus the worksheets in `day05/`–`day10/` and their completed counterparts (`day05_completed/`–`day10_completed/`) describe how each lesson layers registers, decoder/ALU, memory, CPU, VRAM, and assembly tooling so the LCD always reflects your progress.

 In this course, you will learn step-by-step from the basics of FPGAs and SystemVerilog to a complete 6502 CPU implementation.
 Each day balances theory and practice, allowing you to create projects that actually run on the Tang Nano.

 ## 🎯 Learning Objectives